6 Tips for studying and living in London as a student

 1. It’s really quite expensive to live in London

-Travel and rent prices are higher than elsewhere as well, so you may end up paying more than you thought for your accommodation.
+Travel and rent prices are higher than many other cities, so you may end up paying more than you thought for your accommodation.
 For example, the average rent for students living in London is £110 per week, the cost of a single bus ticket to Uni is £2.40 and the average pint of lager is upwards of £3.60 – so, it can all really add-up.

 Keep your eyes open for student discounts because they’re absolutely everywhere in the city, from exclusive student nights in bars and nightclubs to transports discounts, gyms, clothing, entertainment, accommodation and so much more.